LTomer/vsts-vault-reader/README.md

 base64 => {servicePath} => mySecret => secret
 ```
 _You can also use a variable as a part of Path/Field._<br>
-_For exapme: {servicePath}/test (equal to DemoProjects/project-B/service-A/test)_
+_For example: {servicePath}/test (equal to DemoProjects/project-B/service-A/test)_

 ### How to use <span style="color:yellow">json</span> action

 ![](Images/Doc/ExampleProjectBServiceB.png)

-We can create a json file that contains a tamplate (value will be empty).
+We can create a json file that contains a template (value will be empty).
 This way we can compare the scheme between the objects from the vault server and the json file.
 The json file can be stored on the source control and will be pulled during the build.

 _File: service-b-template.json_ <br>
 _The json file will be stored under <span style="color:gray">config</span> folder in the git repository._